matthieuSolente/email-darkmode/README.md

 - :x: iPhone 12 - Gmail iOS 14 (dark)

-Mac OS Monterrey, Big Sur, Mojave no changes.
+Mac OS Monterrey, Big Sur, Mojave no changes in light mode

 In the html: